 It’s inevitable that friends and family won’t always agree with decisions which are made on behalf of their loved one.
-But whilst most disputes can be resolved amicably, sometimes it’s necessary to take steps to avoid further conflict.
+Whilst most Court of Protection disputes can be resolved amicably, sometimes it’s necessary to take steps to avoid further conflict.

-Unfortunately disputes between friends and relatives of a vulnerable person are commonplace.
-Emotions run high and conflict can easily arise about who is appointed deputy, where their loved one should live or what level of care they need.
+Unfortunately, disputes between friends and relatives of a vulnerable person are common.
+Emotions run high and conflict can easily arise about who is appointed Deputy, where their loved one should live or what level of care they need.

-Sometimes the family are in agreement but in dispute with another party, such as a local authority, healthcare professional or hospital.
+Sometimes the family are in agreement but in dispute with another party, such as a local authority or hospital.

-If you’re in dispute, it’s important that you speak to a specialist Court of Protection solicitor.
+If you’re in dispute, it’s important that you speak to a specialist solicitor.
 Our experienced dispute resolution team can provide advice and guidance on a Court of Protection dispute and will ensure that your views are represented quickly and cost-effectively.

 We recognise that court action isn’t always in the best interests of your loved one.
-That’s why we always aim to resolve any conflict through negotiation before making an application to court.
+That’s why our Court of Protection dispute solicitors always aim to resolve any conflict through negotiation before making an application to the court.

 Avoid further conflict by contacting our Court of Protection dispute solicitors